-GDPR - breach notifications
+UK GDPR - breach notifications

 The GDPR, or General Data Protection Regulation, is a piece of European legislation which replaced the Data Protection Act (DPA) 1998 on 25 May 2018.
-A new Data Protection Act 2018 also came into force on the same day.
-The purpose of the DPA 2018 is to apply the GDPR in the UK.
+A new UK Data Protection Act 2018 also came into force on the same day.
+The purpose of the UK Data Protection Act DPA 2018 is to apply the GDPR in the UK and is now commonly referred to as 'UK GDPR'.